vimalk29/pacman-integration-android/README.md

 The game's current and completed issues are listed above.
 We've added screenshots to show what the game and its menus look like.
+There are some instances that cause the game to crash but otherwise the game runs fine.

 The classes are stored in app/src/main/java/com/example/jimmyle/pacmanandroid.